City on the Lake

 7. The Postal Service

 How Mah Yick came to Salmon Arm in 1913 remains an unanswered question.
 Mah set up a hand laundry with minimal investment.
 The basins and scrub boards were inexpensive.
-Mah's first shop was outside the city boundaries, near other established hand laundries in an area west of Finn Hall that locals called "Chinatown."
+Mah's first shop was outside the city boundaries, near other established hand laundries in an area west of Finn Hall.
+Locals called the area "Chinatown."
 Then Mah spread the word.
 He advertised in the newspaper in August 1913.
 For those who didn't want to frequent his establishment, laundry could be left at Tom Lee's restaurant.
 Lee was a useful contact.
-He owned the restaurant and was also an employment agent, supplying Chinese labour for "all kinds of work."xx3 When Mah moved his business to Hudson Ave., near to the Bank of Hamilton, he ruffled a few feathers.
+He owned the restaurant and was also an employment agent, supplying Chinese labour for "all kinds of work."3 When Mah moved his business to Hudson Avenue, near to the Bank of Hamilton, he ruffled a few feathers.
 He likely chose the spot because it was close to the Montebello, Empress, and Alexandra Hotels.
-What he did not anticipate was a reaction from town council.
+What he did not anticipate was the reaction from town council.
 Alderman Dr. A.K.
 Connolly brought the matter up in council chambers, saying he "wished to know if the city had any authority to prevent a Chinese laundry obtaining a licence to carry on business in the city.
 One had just recently located on Hudson St. west of the Bank of Hamilton, and the alderman said it was a detriment to the business part of the town, being [un]sanitary and a general nuisance.
-Alderman Bruhn agreed…"xx4 Mah refused to move.
-His business grew and he hired helpers and diversified briefly, until he was fined for bootlegging.
+Alderman Bruhn agreed…"4 Mah refused to move.
+His business grew, he hired helpers and diversified briefly, until he was fined for bootlegging.
 Mah met and married his wife Loiew Ho Eng after arriving in Canada.
-Unlike many Chinese immigrants who were forced to leave their wives and families behind in China for economic reasons, Mah was fortunate in finding his family once he arrived.
+Unlike many Chinese immigrants who were forced to leave their wives and families behind in China, Mah was fortunate to marry his wife in Canada.
 The couple had two daughters: Helen, in 1918, and Laura five years later.
-However, Laura was only two months old when her mother passed away, leaving only Mah to care for them.
+Laura was only two months old when her mother passed away, leaving only Mah to care for them.
 His options were limited.
-A European settler could remarry, but there were no marriageable Chinese women in Salmon Arm and inter-racial marriage was not yet accepted, so finding a stepmother was impossible.
-When the Methodist women of the community learned that Mah was thinking of selling or giving away the girls because he could no longer care for them, they stepped in.
+A European settler could remarry, but there were no marriageable Chinese women in Salmon Arm.
+Interracial marriage was not yet accepted, so finding a stepmother was impossible.
+When the Methodist women of the community learned that Mah was thinking of selling or giving away the girls, they stepped in.
 They convinced the grieving father not to separate his daughters.
 Mah agreed to let Jessie Brown take Helen and Laura to the Methodist-run Oriental Home and School in Victoria.
 The boarding school was home to orphaned and abandoned children of Asian and mixed Asian and Caucasian heritage.
 The girls would get to stay together and receive an education, and Mah could remain in contact.
 To this day Mah's grandchildren remain connected to our community.

 10. The Montebello Burns